 When you’re day-dreaming about being anywhere besides at your job, it’s a sign of discontent.
 Most of us indulge our imaginations now and then, but when you’re often dreaming about getaways or retirement that are still months or years in the future, you need to find an environment that’s more fulfilling.

-A distraction to help you handle your job anxiety can be negative, like consumption of drugs or alcohol, or it can be positive, such as taking up a hobby or joining a softball league.
+A distraction to help you handle your job anxiety can be negative, as the consumption of drugs or alcohol, or it can be positive, such as taking up a hobby or joining a softball league.
 Establishing a work-life balance

 is important, but if your job has become a trial that you need to recuperate from, it’s unhealthy mentally and physically.